ghgemmer/yotagrabber/output/Readme.txt

 and/or the user no longer needs use of the temp VIN, and it is removed from the sold files.
 This period of time also allows some statistics to be run on the day of the month allocations appear.
 Older model year sold files will be archived at some point, when it appears there is no longer any inventory of that year left.

+Note that the contents of the VIN entries in the sold inventory files do not update after being placed in that file because there is no data to update them with from the Toyota search inventory website anymore.
+I.E, the website no longer returns that VIN and contents for it, and that is the only website that the vehicle information is obtained from by the program.

 Change History events are in the  <model>_ChangeHistory.csv and .parquet files.
 They contains all changes between runs of the inventory collection,